kaneplusplus/basket/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This is a new release.
-* This release fixes bugs and restructures code so that it is more readable.
+* This release fixes bugs and accomodates the new tibble behavior.
-* This release runs a subset of tests on CRAN in order to run more quickly.